 There’s also the risk of nefarious players entering the biometric payments space, using the technology for ulterior motives.

 Although biometric technology has been in the hands of consumers for about a decade, using biometric authentication for payments is still relatively newer in most markets—but it’s picking up rapidly.
-Studies estimate that biometrics will be used to authenticate $2 trillion in payments by 2023—a significant increase from the 2018 expectation of $124 billion.
+Industry research projects that biometrics will be used to authenticate over $3 trillion of payment transactions by 2025.

 Q: What are biometric payments?

-Biometric payments offer a new way to complete the payment authentication process at a point of sales (POS) terminal by replacing the traditional method of swiping or dipping a card and entering a PIN.
+Biometric payments offer a new way to complete the payment authentication process at a point-of-sales (POS) terminal by replacing the traditional methods of swiping or dipping a card and entering a PIN.

 Q: What methods are used to verify a contactless payment?